realpython/python-guide/docs/scenarios/web.rst

 But keep in mind that the full `<span tal:replace="expression">Default Text</span>` syntax also allows for default content in the unrendered template.

+Being from the Pyramid world, Chameleon is not widely used.

 Mako
 ----

 `Mako <http://www.makotemplates.org/>`_ is a template language that compiles to Python for maximum performance.
 Its syntax and api is borrowed from the best parts of other templating languages like Django and Jinja2 templates.
 It is the default template